Clark-Kameren/TicTacToeAI/README.md

 # TicTacToeAI
-Simple neural net that plays tic tac toe.
+Simple feed forward neural net that plays tic tac toe.

 **How to run**:
 From the build folder, download these two files into a folder together: